onnx/turnkeyml/models/readme.md

 python models/transformers_pytorch/bert.py
 ```

-this will run the PyTorch version of the Huggingface `transformers` BERT model on your local CPU device.
+this will run the PyTorch version of the Huggingface `transformers` BERT model in PyTorch on your CPU.

 ### Labels